Field: Modern Europe; Advisor: Pedersen; Year: 2014

 - B.A., History, Princeton University, 2012

-From 2014 to 2017, I was co-editor of the Journal of the History of Ideas' Blog, a prominent online venue for new writing in intellectual history/history of ideas.
-I have also brought my research to a wider audience in the online publications Eidolon and Public Seminar.
+From 2014 to 2017, I was founding editor of the Journal of the History of Ideas' Blog, a prominent online venue for new writing in intellectual history/history of ideas.
+I have also written widely for the public about my research: you can find out more on my personal website or by following me on Twitter @echomikeromeo.